Mazhar-4321/javascript-classes/Day4/readme.md

 1. There are two styles of creating functions
  1. Traditional Method i.e using function keyword
  1. Arrow functions i.e without using function keyword
+ 1. We have to cocentrate more on arrow functions